Don't Just Take Our Word For It...

 SmithsonianMag.com: "In honor of the 100th anniversary of the National Park Service, the Smithsonian has named Bryson City as one of the "20 Best Small Towns to Visit in 2016."
 The top picks this year are all towns under 20,000 population that are close to National Parks.
 Highlights of the Bryson City feature include the "Road to Nowhere," the Great Smoky Mountains Railroad, Nantahala Gorge Canopy Tours, the Nantahala National Forest, whitewater rafting, tubing, hiking, horseback riding, beautiful waterfalls, the Fryemont Inn, and the Heritage Museum.
 Read

-Trip Advisor has named Bryson City one of "24 Beautiful Little Mountain Towns Across America."
+Trip Advisor readers have named Bryson City #1 on TA's list of "24 Beautiful Little Mountain Towns Across America."
 When it comes to trendy trip ideas and buzzworthy vacation spots, America’s cities get a lot of love...That’s why we’re featuring 24 scenic communities — each home to less than 10,000 residents — with serious four-season appeal and tons of small-town charm."
 Read

 Southern Living featured Bryson City as "One Of 10 Must Take Fall Trips."
 They write, "The Great Smoky Mountains turn vibrant colors as autumn falls across them, and there’s no better place to enjoy them than Bryson City, North Carolina.
 From there, you can hop on the Appalachian Trail, one of the country’s longest hiking trails, to take in the dusky mountains.
 Bring a tent, and enjoy the cool weather."
 Read